capless/capless/README.md

 # cappy
 Python serverless web framework with microservices in mind.

-## Project Goal
+## Overall Goal
-Build a framework that makes it easier to deploy large or small apps in a scalable way using microservices on a Functions as a Service provider (ex.
+- Build a framework that makes it easier to deploy large or small apps in a scalable way using microservices on a Functions as a Service platform (ex.
 AWS Lambda).

+## Micro Goals
+- Should be easy to scale each app (aka recipes) independently
+- Recipes (plugiins) should be easy to install and setup

 ##Features
 - Automatic Admin